I will continue to add as I come across useful links. See also Regional Links and Useful FamilySearch.org URLs.

 Genealogy Software and Charts

 - CreateFan.com – Now accepts GEDcom files (which can be created from all family tree programs, as well as from trees on the Ancestry website), whereas previously you had to have all your ancestors on FamilySearch.org (I don't).
 They have my favorite fan chart available anywhere, which covers 9 generations.
 It's free to use, and you can create a (free) PDF of your chart.
 You can also produce a 9-generation pedigree chart.
 HIGHLY RECOMMENDED.
 I wasn't able to create a PDF when using Chrome as my browser, but had no problems using Internet Explorer.
+Unfortunately this website seems to have gone off-line.

 - WinGeno – Free software to create diagrams of family constellations in form of genograms.